IacopomC/iacopomc.github.io/_posts/2020-07-16-advanced-lane-finding.md

 where *A* gives us the curvature we're looking for, *B* gives us the direction that the line is pointing towards, and *C* gives us the position of the line based on how far away it is from the left side of the image (y = 0).

+#### Color Transform and Gradient
+Now we know what we need, but how are we going to find it?
+We'll be using something called *Perspective Transform*, but before that there is another image preprocessing step that will make our job easier: we'll use color and gradient transform to create thresholded binary image.

 #### Perspective Transform
-Now we know what we need, but how are we going to find it?
-We'll be using the *Perspective Transform*.
 A *Perspective Transform* maps the points in a given image to different, image points with a new perspective.
 <br/>

 It essentially warps the image by dragging points towards or away from the camera to change the apparent perspective.